 There are two options for this Work Group:

-For the first time in 2021/22, Maths Hubs have the opportunity to provide a programme for secondary non-specialist teachers of mathematics that had previously been realised by the TSST programme, thus enabling them to understand, teach and support pupils in the maths classroom.
+In 2022/23, Maths Hubs have the opportunity to provide a programme for secondary non-specialist teachers of mathematics that had previously been realised by the TSST programme, thus enabling them to understand, teach and support pupils in the maths classroom.

 The outline of the programme is: